jdm/tiger/README.md

 3. Run the installer.
 This will install Tiger and Microsoft Edge Webview (if necessary).
 4. That's it, you're done!

-To learn how to integrate Tiger sheets into your game, please refer to the [Documentation](https://agersant.github.io/tiger/).
+To learn how to integrate Tiger Sheets into your game, please refer to the [Documentation](https://agersant.github.io/tiger/).

 # Contributing